 - All payments must be complete before releasing the property by the owner or seller.

 - Mortgage on property and involvement of mortgagee during Sales Deed.

-In case the property is under a mortgage the mortgagee will take possession of the Sales Deed agreement as a security with regard to getting back payments over the loan.
+In case the property is under a mortgage the mortgagee will take possession of the Sale Deed agreement as a security with regard to getting back payments over the loan.

-Points to Know While Making Of The Sales Deed Document
+Points to Know While Making Of the Sale Deed Document

-Initially the Sales Deed documentis prepared as a draft which both the parties will agree to and approve to proceed.
-This draft Sales Deed document will contain details with regard to the property in question like the following:-
+Initially the Sale Deed document is prepared as a draft which both the parties will agree to and approve to proceed.
+This draft Sale Deed document will contain details with regard to the property in question like the following:-

 - The details of both parties

 - Sales consideration that is agreed upon.